 Additional Items to Consider

-Applicants must have a GPA minimum of 2.9.
+Applicants must have a GPA minimum of 2.9

-Official transcript required for first-semester transfer students and non-JMU students.
+- Official transcript required for non-JMU and first semester transfer students.

 All dates are tentative and subject to change